play-co/comet/NOTES.md

 * Cloaking - needs overhaul, perhaps rename to "markForDeletion" and "unmarkForDeletion"
     - only root node should be marked, don't walk all child nodes
     - restore node currently brings back too many nodes, needs to be tightened
+* Multi-user testing - once the above is checked, we need to validate and patch multi-user cases

 Low Priority
 * Project properties panel